mosip/documentation/docs/registration-client-tus-protocol.md

 All the metrics collected are appended to `metrics.log` file.
 Rolling policy of the `metrics.log` is defined in registration-services `logback.xml`.

-Challenges in exporting the collected metrics from client application to server for further analysis:
+Below are the challenges faced in exporting the collected metrics from client application to the server for further analysis:

 1. Unreliable network conditions on field.
 2. Many files and mostly large files, cannot afford retries on failed attempts.
 3. Required HTTP based metrics export.

-Registration Client is built with `tus-java-client`, version: 0.4.3, to overcome the above challenges faced.
+To overcome the above challenges, Registration Client is built with `tus-java-client` (version: 0.4.3) .
 Tusd server URL and the upload chunk-size are made configurable in the client application.

 `mosip.registration.tus.server.url`: This is the server URL config which specifies to which URL the metrics files are to be uploaded.